 Our bodies need a balance of nutrients, including sugars, to thrive.

-Just because refined sugars are bad, it does not mean we should rush out and start using artificial sweeteners either!
-Artificial sweeteners are linked to kidney damage, weight gain, some types of cancers, thyroid dysfunction, headaches, memory loss, seizures, and so much more.
+Just because refined sugars are bad, it does not mean we should rush out and start using artificial sweeteners, either!
+(More on that below.)

 If you have been lured into believing that all natural sugars are bad, and you are consuming artificial sweeteners, please stop immediately!

-Coconut sugar, raw stevia, dates, there are many naturally sweet, yet nutritious, sweeteners that are good for you!
+Coconut sugar, raw stevia, dates, monk fruit, blackstrap molasses and honey are just a few of the naturally sweet, yet nutritious, sweeteners available.

 One of my top natural sweeteners is raw honey.
-It is packed with therapeutic benefits including boosting immune system function, supporting restful sleep, and balancing the pH levels in the body.
-It is rich with amino acids, the B vitamins, manganese, magnesium, phosphorus, potassium, and other essential minerals.
+It is packed with therapeutic benefits including boosting immune system function, supporting restful sleep and may help you lose or manage your weight.
+(71, 72, 73) It is rich with amino acids, the B vitamins, manganese, magnesium, phosphorus, potassium, and other essential minerals.
 Or try manuka honey for even more healing benefits!

 Blackstrap molasses offers a rich warm sweetness while being high in iron, potassium, calcium, copper and manganese.

-Instead of the refined white sugar that has zero nutritional value, try one of my recommended sweeteners you should be using.
+Instead of the refined white sugar that has zero nutritional value, try one of my recommended natural sweeteners.

 This is simply one of the largest nutrition lies out there!

-Healthy foods contain tens of thousands of phytochemicals, fiber, proteins, and fats that simply cannot be replicated into pill or supplement form.
+Healthy foods contain tens of thousands of phytochemicals, fibers, proteins and fats that simply cannot be replicated into pill or supplement form.

 In essence, supplements can help to close a nutritional gap, but should never be used in place of a well-balanced and healthy diet.

-When you take any supplements, make sure they are food-based and use several nutrients partnered together to make them absorbable and effective.
+When you take any supplements, make sure they are food-based and are formulated for absorbability.
 You body was made to digest food, and it needs your nutrients in a form that it can recognize and digest!

 Nutrients directly from food are easier to digest, and have greater bioavailability than those in the majority of supplements on the market today.
 Use supplements if you believe you have a deficiency, but be sure to partner it with foods that support reversing the deficiency as well.